shaisachs/the-check/README.md

 He nodded as if filing it away for later use in an argument.

-They fell into a working silence—not the polite kind, but the kind you get when everyone’s brain is pleasantly occupied.
+They fell into a working silence - not the polite kind, but the kind when everyone’s brain is pleasantly occupied.
 A spoon clinked.
 Someone dropped a fork.
 A child narrated the plot of a cartoon to an exhausted parent.
-It was all very alive.

 Alma’s phone buzzed.
 She didn’t even try to hide the headline.

 **SYSTEMIC ALIGNMENT PROJECT ANNOUNCES STRATEGIC PIVOT**

 Mathi snorted.
 “Is that what we’re calling it?
 The great cosmic kablooey?”

-“Apparently they’ve discovered you can’t assign people to lives like you assign interns to departments,” Alma said, scrolling.
-“Shocking.”

-He skimmed over *behavioral adjacency miscalibration* and *redeployment drift*.
-“I can’t believe they didn’t test half this stuff.”
+He skimmed through the article, eyes rolled at phrases like *behavioral adjacency miscalibration* and *redeployment drift*.
+“I can’t believe they can't just say they screwed up.”

-“They did,” Alma said.
-“They just assumed the edge cases would behave.”

-He gestured around the diner.
-“Have you met people?”

-“Only the good ones,” she said, nodding at a woman who was showing her grandfather how to zoom on his phone by enlarging a picture of his dog.
+"It's like a relationship gone bad," Alma reasoned.
+"Best way past it is something new."

 Just then Augusta shouldered the kitchen door open, carrying a precarious tower of clean glasses and an even more precarious stack of sketches.
 Her hair had acquired three new pencils since breakfast.

 “Hey,” she said, as if picking up a conversation they’d been having for days, “do either of you know the square footage of the alley behind that bakery on Mercer?”

 “No,” Alma said, without looking up.

 “Absolutely not,” Mathi added.

 “Cool,” Augusta said, satisfied.

 Frankie arrived with a box of napkins, stopped short, and groaned.
 “Oh no. Not the sketches.”